|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy|

 Categories of workplaces, controlled zone, storage and disposal of radioactive waste.

-Radiation accidents (accidents) - types of radiation accidents, irradiation and contamination of persons, contamination of work and environment.
+Radiation accidents (crashs) - types of radiation accidents, irradiation and contamination of persons, contamination of work and environment.
 Accidents with open emitters - supercritical quantities, accidents at nuclear reactors (Chernobyl accidents), accidents with closed emitters.

 Radioactive waste - solid, liquid, gaseous.
 Storage and disposal of radioactive waste.